ZaahierAdams/CI-CD_Pipeline_Azure-DevOps-/README.md

 # CI/CD Pipeline in Azure DevOps
-Continuous Integration/ Continuous Deployment Pipeline configuration in Azure DevOps  for Function Application.
+YAML Continuous Integration/ Continuous Deployment Pipeline configuration in Azure DevOps  for Function Application.

 ## About
 Consists of two stages